How to Visit Jacksonville and Amelia Island

 Hugging the St. Johns River, Jacksonville's historic significance dates back to prehistoric residents and early French and Spanish colonists.
 Near the river's mouth, the Fort Caroline National Memorial, a re-created French fort with stimulating indoor exhibits, remembers the days when French Huguenots teamed with the Timucuan Indians to combat the Spanish.

 The river splits downtown in half, with lively riverwalks on each side.
-The Jacksonville Landing, on the north bank, is vibrant with shopping and entertainment.
 Nearby Everbank Field is home to the NFL's Jacksonville Jaguars.

 Across the river, Friendship Fountain and Southbank Riverwalk make it worth the water taxi ride over.
 The Museum of Science and History fascinates kids and adults alike with interactive exhibits about marine mammals, the Civil War and more.
 Also in the downtown area, you'll find the Jacksonville Historical Society, located in the Old St. Andrews Episcopal Church.